 The Czech Republic was once the wealthy medieval Kingdom of Bohemia and later a major Habsburg territory.
-An early 20th-century Republic and then part of the Soviet Union, it is now a thriving EU member.
+An early 20th-century republic and then part of the Soviet Union, it is now a thriving EU member.
 Its capital, Prague, is complemented by some of Europe’s most beautiful, untouched, small towns.
 Prague mingles Bohemian Gothic, Renaissance and Habsburg Baroque churches, monasteries and palaces.
 Along with Art Nouveau and distinctive cubist buildings, these form a townscape uniquely balanced between unity and diversity.
-Its grandest space in Wenceslas Square.
-From the medieval powder tower, Charles IV’s coronation route passes Old Town Square with its town hall’s ornate medieval astrological clock and the Gothic Tyn Church.
+Its grandest space is Wenceslas Square.
+From the medieval Powder Tower, Charles IV’s Coronation Route passes Old Town Square with its town hall’s ornate medieval astrological clock and the Gothic Týn Church.
 It then winds past fine monasteries to cross the Vltava by the great Charles Bridge.
 This is protected by its Old Town Bridge Gate.
-The Route then winds up through Hradcany district to Prague castle with Peter Parler’s masterpiece, St Vitus Cathedral and medieval Royal Palace.
+The Route then continues up through Hradčany district to Prague castle.
+Within its walls are Peter Parler’s masterpiece, St Vitus Cathedral, and the medieval Royal Palace.
 Also here are St George’s Basilica, the Golden Lane, the Royal Gardens and Renaissance Belvedere.

 Enjoy the art, architecture and music of Budapest, Vienna and Prague, and the beautiful landscapes and lovely UNESCO World Heritage-listed towns of Bohemia.
 Read more